rust-lang/rust/doc/rust.md

 Evaluating a `fail` expression causes a task to enter the *failing* state.
-In the *failing* state, a task unwinds its stack, destroying all frames and freeing all resources until it reaches its entry frame, at which point it halts execution in the *dead* state.
+In the *failing* state, a task unwinds its stack, destroying all frames and running all destructors until it reaches its entry frame, at which point it halts execution in the *dead* state.